RDFLib/prez-ui/packages/create-prez-app/template/README.md

 ### Nuxt Config
 The `nuxt.config.ts` file contains your configuration for Nuxt, which extends upon Prez UI's [base layer Nuxt config](https://github.com/rdflib/prez-ui/blob/main/packages/prez-ui/nuxt.config.ts).
 This is also where you can customise things like the HTML `<head>` content, such as setting the document title, adding extra CSS files, etc. This is also where you can set Vite config.

+> [!NOTE]
+> Server-side rendering (SSR) is currently not supported, but will be implemented in the near future.

 See the [Nuxt config docs](https://nuxt.com/docs/getting-started/configuration) for more info on how to configure Nuxt.

 ### App Config